algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - LogicSigVersion >= 2
 - Mode: Application

 params: Txn.Accounts offset (or, since v4, an account address that appears in Txn.Accounts or is Txn.Sender), application id (or, since v4, a Txn.ForeignApps offset), state key.
-Return: did_exist flag (top of the stack, 1 if exist and 0 otherwise), value.
+Return: did_exist flag (top of the stack, 1 if the application existed and 0 otherwise), value.
 The value is zero (of type uint64) if the key does not exist.

 ## app_global_get